 After almost 14 years of recommending raw and natural dog and cat food, I thought that people don’t need to learn about it anymore because the basic principles are common knowledge.
 Wrong.
 I have realized I have been living in a bubble.

 It appears that the debate about raw or so-called BARF diet – Bone and Raw Food is going on.
-Pet food companies are trying their best to hide junk behind pretty labels and the word organic and natural while many of them import ingredient from China and continue to pay out customers who’s pets were poisoned during the melamine-tainted pet food scandal.
+Pet food companies are trying their best to hide junk behind pretty labels and the word organic and natural while many of them use synthetic, low quality ingredients and continue to pay out customers who’s pets were poisoned during the melamine-tainted pet food scandal.

 So what do you do when you are not sure if BARF is the way to go?

 The reality is that science and opinions have been changing as far back as human history goes.
 Philosophers, scientists, politicians, nations, and communities have always argued about who was wrong or right.
 The verdict has been more dependent on who was selling what than the truth.

 My answer is – GO NATURAL Nature’s design has been around for much longer than any human opinion, theory or a bag of processed pet food.

 All the ecosystems including the mineral world, microorganisms, insects and animals are perfectly interconnected They exist in harmony where each species has its location and its place in the food chain.
 Why do we humans think that we know better?
 Have you ever seen dogs and cats graze in a field of wheat or at a grass meadow?